limian1761/Office-Word-MCP-Server/README.md

 - "Create a callout table with a blue checkmark icon and white text"
 - "Set the first column width to 50 points and auto-fit the remaining columns"
 - "Apply alternating row colors to make the table more readable"
+- "Add a paragraph at the beginning of my document"
+- "Insert a heading at position 5 in my document"
+- "Add a table after paragraph 3"
+- "Select the first 3 paragraphs of my document"
+- "Select paragraphs from index 2 to 5"
+- "Show me the outline of my document"
+- "Add a caption to the first picture in my document"
+- "Add a caption 'Sales Data Visualization' to picture 2"
+- "Add numbering to all paragraphs in my document"
+- "Add numbering to paragraphs 2 through 5"

 ## API Reference